SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
-            text: 'Visit our quiet space.
+            text: 'Visit our quiet space in Meeting Room 14B.
 Ear plugs will be available in the quiet space during those hours, and at the conference info desk while supplies last. '
       -
         type: heading
         attrs: